auth0/docs/articles/monitoring/sending-events-to-segmentio.md

 ![Segment API Keys](/media/articles/monitoring/segment/segment-3.png)

-## 2. Record sign up and login events
+## 2. Record Signup and Login events

-Create a rule to record Auth0 signup and login events and send the information to Segment using Segment's Node.js library.
+Create a rule to record Auth0 `signup` and `login` events for your apps and send the information to Segment using Segment's Node.js library.

 ::: note
 Be sure to add your **Write Key** to the [Global Configuration Object](/rules#using-the-configuration-object) prior to running your rule.